Original story on tv-bee, re-posted Lily Tredwell, July 2021

 4. Fiesta

 Lisbon is the beautiful, romantic, and breathtaking capital of Portugal.
-People are friendly, the food is great, fresh Atlantic Ocean air.
+The people are friendly, the food is great, and the air is fresh Atlantic Ocean air.
 What can be better?
 The locals love their dinners late with a glass of Port wine.
 “There we were, feeling like the locals, entering the main dining neighborhood with all of the restaurants dead empty.
-By the time we were done eating at 10 p.m, all of those restaurants were packed like there is a fiesta going on.”
+By the time we were done eating at 10 p.m., all of those restaurants were packed like there is a fiesta going on.”

 5. Poseidon Is Real